legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

     and the `PEX_PYTHON` environment variable allows you to specify an explicit Python (e.g. PEX_PYTHON=python3.4)
     even if the pex file says something else.

+4. It is suggested that you turn on verbosity mode using the option `-v`
+    (can be specified multiple times, e.g., `-vvv` to increase verbosity).

 > root@013f556f0076:/workdir# ./my_virtualenv.pex
 > Failed to execute PEX file.
 Needed manylinux2014_x86_64-cp-37-cp37m compatible dependencies for: